Skip to main content

 Matching e-bike battery size to power station capacity

-For e-bike charging, compare the battery’s Wh rating with the power station’s usable AC capacity.
-A 500Wh battery may recharge from about 850Wh usable AC, but with limited margin.
-Check your battery specs, especially for cargo or dual-battery bikes, and choose extra capacity to cover losses and other devices.
+For e-bike charging, compare the battery’s Wh rating with the power station's usable AC capacity.
+A 500Wh e-bike battery may recharge from about 850Wh of usable AC energy, but that leaves limited margin after charger loss.
+Check your battery specs, especially for cargo or dual-battery bikes, and choose extra capacity if you also need to run lights, phones, coolers, or other trip gear.

 Charging efficiency, inverter losses, and expected recharge count